nus-cs2103-AY1617S1/addressbook-level4/docs/UserGuide.md

     <img src="images/app_screenshot.png" width="700" alt="Example of UI once launched" /> <figcaption>Initial launch screen of Uncle Jim</figcaption>

-5. You can type in the command box and press <kbd>Enter</kbd> to execute it.
+5. Type in the command box and press <kbd>Enter</kbd> to execute it.
-6. Some example commands you can try:
+6. Here are some example commands you can try:

      * **`add`**` Finish CS2103T homework /d next Friday` -
        adds a new task with the deadline set at next Friday